mattyoung101/omicron/documentation/docs/omicam.md

 Currently, teams use three main ways of localisation.
 Firstly, the simplest approach uses the detected goals in the camera to estimate the robot's position.
 This approach is very inaccurate because of the low resolution of most cameras (such as the OpenMV), the fact that there are only two goals to work with as well as the fact that sometimes the goals are not visible (especially in super team).
-Expected accuracy is 15-25cm.
+Expected accuracy is 15+ cm on an OpenMV, but using a similar approach we got about 4-6 cm accuracy using Omicam at 720p.
+Although it's inaccurate, this is the approach most teams use in localisation.

 The second approach in use is based on distance sensors such laser range finders (LRFs) or ultrasonic sensors.
-By using several of these sensors on a robot, the position of the robot can be inferred with trigonometry, by measuring the distance to the walls.
+By using a few of these sensors on a robot, the position of the robot can be inferred with trigonometry by measuring the distance to the walls.
 This approach has a major drawback: it is impossible to reliably distinguish between anomalous objects, such as a hand or another robot, compared to a wall.
 This means that although this approach is somewhat accurate on an empty field, it is very difficult to use reliably in actual games.
 Thus, localisation data was almost never trusted by teams who used this approach and so is not very helpful.
 In addition, distances sensors, especially ultrasonics, are slow and suffer from inaccuracy at long distances.
-Expected accuracy is 5-10cm, but data is invalidated every time a robot moves in the way of a sensor, which is impossible to know.
+Expected accuracy is 5-10cm, but data is often invalid and can't be used well in practice.

 The third approach in use by some teams is one based on 360 degree LiDARS.
 These are expensive, heavy, difficult to use, slow and are still vulnerable to all the problems the second approach suffers from as well.
 We are not aware of expected accuracy, but regard this as not an ideal approach.

+The final approach is to not localise at all.
+This is the method most teams use, including us in the past, and works by simply manoeuvring directly to the ball.
+Until advanced strategies start being worked on, knowing the robot's position on the field is just a "nice to have" and not strictly necessary.
+However, with the introduction of strategies this year, we decided it was necessary to improve our localisation.

 ### Our solution
-**TODO UPDATE TO INCLUDE SENSOR FUSION**

-This year, Team Omicron presents a novel approach to robot localisation using an advanced sensor fusion algorithm.
+This year, Team Omicron presents a novel approach to robot localisation using a custom-developed sensor fusion algorithm.
-Our approach builds an initial estimate of the robot's position using traditional methods such as vector maths and velocity integration.
+Our approach builds an initial estimate of the robot's position using traditional methods such as visual positioning using vector calculations on the field goal positions, and summing the displacements of a PWM3360 mouse sensor.
-It then refines it to a much higher accuracy value using a novel approach that involves solving a multi-variate non-linear optimisation problem.
-Compared to just using goals, the addition of the optimisation stage increases accuracy by about 4.6x, to be as little as 1.5cm error.
+It then refines this estimate to a much higher accuracy value using another novel algorithm that solves a 2D non-linear optimisation problem.
+Compared to just using the aforementioned goal vector maths, the addition of the optimisation step increases accuracy by about 4.6x, to be as little as 1.5cm error.
 We believe an approach of this complexity and accuracy to be a first for the RoboCup Junior league.

-The optimisation element of our sensor fusion algorithm is inspired by a middle-size league paper by Lu, Li, Zhang, Hu & Zheng[^2].
-However, there are some major differences between their paper and our algorithm.
-While they generate line points and then use Monte-Carlo localisation, we instead generate rays and solve a non-linear minimisation problem.
-We found this more intuitive to implement and faster for our use case.
-The principle method our algorithm is to compare observed field line geometry from the camera, and compare this to a known model of the field.
+The optimisation stage of our sensor fusion algorithm is based on a Middle-Size League paper published in _Advanced Robotics_[^2].
+However, there are some differences between their paper and our approach.
+While they generate line points and then use a particle filter (Monte-Carlo localisation), we instead cast rays over the image and solve a non-linear minimisation problem based on ray distances, rather than point locations.
+However, both methods generally follow the same approach of sampling the line and solving an optimisation problem to figure out the location of the robot.

-By trying to optimise the robot's unknown (x,y) position to maximise the fit between the observed lines and virtual lines, we can infer the robot's coordinates to very high accuracies.
+Our optimisation algorithm works by comparing observed field line geometry from the camera (sampled via raycasting), and comparing this to a known model of the field.
+By trying to optimise the robot's unknown (x,y) position such that they minimise the error between the observed lines and virtual lines, we can infer the robot's coordinates to very high accuracies.

-In theory, this optimisation algorithm can already solve our localisation problem, and we did indeed observe very good accuracy using idealistic Fusion 360 rendered images **(TODO provide picture)**.
+In theory, this optimisation algorithm can already solve our localisation problem, and we did indeed observe very good accuracy using idealistic Fusion 360 rendered images such as the one above **(TODO provide picture)**.
-However, in the real world, we found the optimiser to be incredibly unstable, because the perspective of our camera's mounting obscures very far away field lines - which the optimiser needs to converge on a stable solution.
+However, in the real world, we found the optimiser to be incredibly unstable, because the perspective of our camera's mounting obscures very far away field lines that the optimiser needs to converge on a stable solution.
 To solve this issue, we decided to use other lower-accuracy, but more robust estimates of the robot's position to "give hints" to the optimisation algorithm, thus forming a sensor fusion approach.